Ageneinair/animation_master/README.md

 ### Datasets

 1) **Shapes**.
 This dataset is saved along with repository.
-Training takes about 17 minuts in Colab.
+Training takes about 17 minutes in Colab.

 2) **Actions**.
 This dataset is also saved along with repository.
  And training takes about 1 hour.